AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 1. Click **[!UICONTROL Search]** (magnifying glass) to enter a keyword or description.

 1. Narrow your search by selecting a category from the _[!UICONTROL Filter]_ list.
-For example, if you are looking for a PNG file, click **[!UICONTROL File format]** and check the **PNG** box.
+For example, if you are looking for a PNG file, click **[!UICONTROL File format]** and choose **PNG**.

    The more you narrow your search, the fewer filter options available.
 Click **[!UICONTROL Clear all]** to remove all filters.

-1. Click on an asset for a full view and a list of details.
+1. Select an asset for a full view and a list of details.

    Click **[!UICONTROL Download]** (down arrow) to use the asset in your local workstation.